LOBBY

 Exhibition views Fotomuseum Den Haag

-LOBBY offers a window into the European climate lobby.
+LOBBY offers a window into the European climate and environmental lobby.
 In an attempt to enhance the visibility and transparency of the world of lobbying, I asked 122 interest groups for permission to take a photograph of the lobbies of their Brussels-based offices.
 The project combines image and text and invites the viewer to navigate a labyrinth of lobbies ranging from companies, consultancies and trade associations to NGO’s, labour unions and religious groups.
 Who granted me access and who denied?
 LOBBY shows who seeks to influence policy-making in a time when climate change is permeating all domains of society.

 Click here to read the introductory essay.